msandoval55/pub.repo/README.md

 # Microsoft 365

-## Microsoft Stream Classic Reports
+## Download Microsoft Stream Classic Reports

 1. Make sure you logon to powershell ISE as an administrator
 2. Make sure you have unrestriced access